You need the following Simdify® modules to complete this exercise: Simdify® Free Edition

 The application displays a splash screen and then the application desktop appears.

 The application presents the file open dialog in the Outline application library folder.
+Note that there is a directory called Simdify Data.

 This finds the Module library folder and selects it so that it's easy to see.